We all love when our cats get comfortable with us, especially at night, when they choose to come to sleep with us on their own accord.

-This is actually why a number of cats also choose to sleep at their owner’s head as there’s a lower risk if their owner was to turn over.
+Humans rolling over is the top reason cats choose to sleep by their owner’s head.
+(As there’s a lower risk of their owner crushing them if they were to turn over.)

-Your cat may actually want to sleep with you at night because you help them build a stronger routine or schedule.
-Since cats like to sleep for the majority of the day, they appreciate any time that they can spend sleeping next to their pet parents.
+Your cat may want to sleep with you at night because you help them build a stronger routine or schedule.
+Since cats like to sleep for the majority of the day, they appreciate any time that they can spend relaxing next to their pet parents.

-This ties into the first point of cats feeling safer while they are sleeping with their pet parents, making cats associate certain times of the night/morning as “extra safe” for long hours of higher quality sleep.
+This ties into the first point of “cats feel safer while they are sleeping with their pet parents,” making cats associate certain times of the night/morning as “extra safe” for long hours of higher quality sleep.

 Be ready for some rude awakenings if your cat wakes up before you and it’s breakfast time.